LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_HQ_HMI/Railway_HQ_HMI.md

 ##### 2. Protocols and Communication

-- **Real-World Training HMI** : These HMIs typically simulate a single, vendor-specific OT protocol—such as Siemens S7Comm+ or Rockwell’s EtherNet/IP—because real-world devices from one vendor often use a unified protocol stack.
+- **Real-World Training HMI** : These HMIs typically simulate a single, vendor-specific (some not open standard ) OT protocol—such as Siemens S7Comm+ or Rockwell’s EtherNet/IP—because real-world devices from one vendor often use a unified protocol stack.
 - **Cyber Range Simulated HMI** : To support red team exercises and simulate diverse attack vectors, the cyber range HMI integrates multiple open or standard protocols (e.g., IEC 60870-5-104, Modbus TCP, DNP3).
 This allows attackers to test various tactics across different protocol layers in a single environment.

 ##### 3. Information Display